Hausemaster8281/AI_Plus_Pulse/README.md

 5. Sensors - Proximity, Ambient Light, Accelerometer
 6. Camera (Rear) - 50MP Sensor f/2.0 + Dummy Camera
 7. Camera (Front) - 5MP Camera

+# OTA Links/Resources
+1. There was an initial 55MB OTA without any changelog.
+2. I did not capture the OTA Link, so please feel free to open a PR.
+3. OTA Links - <OTA_1> Missing,
+  Note that OTA 1 was an incremental OTA.
+Judging by it's size it was probably an OTA for Security Patch (July 2025).
+  Also, during the BL unlock process, boot image from your current active slot is dumped.
+  Avoid Changing Any other slots/partitions as we do not have a stock ROM dump available as of yet.
+And yes, this includes VBmeta (use fastboot flash --disable-verity --disable-verification boot_<active_slot> <Boot.img> to disable verity)